-As one of its founding members, Gary Felsenfeld, Ph.D. celebrates the 50th anniversary of the Laboratory of Molecular Biology in the Intramural Research Program (IRP) this year.
+As one of its founding members, Gary Felsenfeld, Ph.D., celebrated the 50th anniversary of the Laboratory of Molecular Biology in the Intramural Research Program (IRP).
 “The history of his career is the history of the field of transcription science,” said his colleague, David Davies, Ph.D., in an article in the NIH Record in 2005.

 Responsible for several fundamental discoveries in a field he helped to create, Felsenfeld could not be blamed if he chose to rest on his laurels.
 Instead, he is using the wealth of knowledge and tools he has mastered to address the clinically pressing problem of insulin regulation.
 “It’s the first thing I’ve ever done in over 50 years here that has anything to do with diabetes,” said Felsenfeld, noting that his Laboratory is a part of the National Institute of Diabetes and Digestive and Kidney Diseases.

 “A lot is known about how insulin expression is controlled by its nearby regulatory elements,” explained Felsenfeld.
 “Much less is known about the chromatin structure around it.
 We asked whether there are long-range interactions between insulin genes and other genes that might have regulatory importance.”